-Eligible employees who elect to participate in the Exchange Program may surrender one or more outstanding grants of Eligible Options and, in exchange therefor, receive RSAs.
+Eligible Participants who elect to participate in the Exchange Program may surrender one or more outstanding grants of Eligible Options and, in exchange therefor, receive RSAs.
 The ratio of shares subject to Eligible Options cancelled to RSAs issued is expected to range from 3-to-1 for Eligible Options having exercise prices ranging from \$8.75 to \$17.00 per share to 10-to-1 for Eligible Options having exercise prices ranging from \$21.01 to \$50.00 per share.
 These exchange ratios will be designed to result in the issuance of RSAs that have a value in the aggregate, as of the last date of the Exchange Program offering period (the "Exchange Date"), that is less than the value in the aggregate of the options to be cancelled in exchange for the RSAs.
-The RSAs issued in the Exchange Program will be completely unvested at the time they are granted and (i), with respect to RSAs issued in exchange for Eligible Options granted prior to January 1, 2014, subject to a one-year vesting period measured from the Exchange Date, following which they will be fully vested, and (ii), with respect to RSAs issued in exchange for Eligible Options granted on or after January 1, 2014, subject to a two-year vesting period, pursuant to which 50% of the RSAs will vest on the first anniversary of the Exchange Date and the remaining RSAs will vest in two equal increments semi-annually through the second anniversary of the Exchange Date.
+The RSAs issued in the Exchange Program will be completely unvested at the time they are granted and (i), with respect to RSAs issued in exchange for Eligible Options granted prior to January 1, 2014, subject to a one-year vesting period measured from the Exchange Date, following which they will be fully vested, and (ii), with respect to RSAs issued in exchange for the RSAs will vest on the first anniversary of the Exchange Date and the remaining RSAs will vest in two equal increments semi-annually through the second anniversary of the Exchange Date.
+A participant in the Exchange Program will generally forfeit any RSAs received in the Exchange Program that remain unvested at the time his or her employment with us terminates for any reason; provided, however, that (y) in the event of the participant's death, the shares subject to the RSA would become immediately and fully vested and (z) in the event of an Acquisition (as defined in the Plan), effective immediately prior to the consummation thereof, the vesting of a participant's RSA would be accelerated by 12 months, with the remaining unvested shares subject to the RSA continuing to vest pursuant to the vesting schedule set forth above, provided that such vesting schedule would be shortened by one year.